The 6 best alternatives to Toptal|Sites similar to Toptal

 Woman smiling because she found the best alternatives to Toptal.

-Toptal claims that they are the platform where you can find the top 3% of freelance talent.
-They have a rigorous and challenging screening process composed of a first application, followed by interviews, and tests to make sure the freelancers working on the platform are highly skilled.
-For many freelancers, this screening process can be tedious.
-Especially when you consider that many don’t succeed in passing the tests.
-The best alternatives to Toptal article will help you find the freelance platform that’s right for you.
+Toptal claims they are the platform where you can find the top 3% of freelance talent.
+They have a rigorous and challenging screening process composed of a first application, followed by interviews and tests to ensure the freelancers working on the platform are highly skilled.
+For many freelancers, this screening process can be tedious, especially when you consider that many don’t succeed in passing the tests.
+The best alternatives to Toptal article will help you find the best freelance platform.

-In terms of commissions, Toptal does not charge any commission to freelancers.
+In terms of commissions, Toptal does not charge freelancers any commission.
 Instead, they charge a high transaction fee to clients.
 This fee can be a bit murky for freelancers who may not know how much their services are actually being sold for.

-For businesses, they may get better quality services on Toptal, but this comes at an elevated cost.
-When you consider services are sold for twice the freelancer’s hourly rate on Toptal, it’s easy to understand this is an expensive platform to use.
+Businesses may get better quality services on Toptal, but these come at an elevated cost.
+When you consider services cost twice the freelancer’s hourly rate on Toptal, it’s easy to understand it’s an expensive platform.

 We have compiled information on different freelance marketplaces over the years and have decided to write the best alternatives to Toptal article to provide helpful information so people can make the most informed decision when choosing a freelance marketplace to buy or sell services on.
 Below, you will find our recommended platforms if you’re looking for an alternative to Toptal.